kojikawrites/kojikawrites.github.io/README.md

+# Blog Framework

-A modern blog platform built with Astro, featuring math rendering, multi-framework support, and content management capabilities.
+A reusable, multi-site blog platform built with Astro, featuring math rendering, multi-framework support, and content management capabilities.

+This repository is a **template**: framework code lives at the root, and each site's content lives entirely under `src/.sites/[site-name]/`.
+You create your own site by copying the bundled `example.com` reference site, and you pull framework updates later with an ordinary git merge — see [Creating a New Site from the Framework](#creating-a-new-site-from-the-framework).

 ## Tech Stack